AlfrescoLabs/alfresco-adf-devcontainer/README.md

 # alfresco-adf-devcontainer

-A basic setup for leveraging devcontainer with vscode that facilitates front end programming with Alfresco Development Framework
+My personal setup for leveraging devcontainer with vscode that facilitates front end programming with Alfresco Development Framework

 ## Dependency Information

 The current setup is targeting Alfresco Development Framework 5.0. with `angular 14` and node `14.15`.

-> Note: adf generator is still pointing to `ADF4.X` with `angular 10`.
-It will be updated once the new version will be published.

 ## What you need to start